eric-burel/eric-burel/README.md

 For startups and entrepreneurs: I quickly build highly scalable web architecture, using modern JavaScript and Python technologies.
 For bigger companies: I modernize your technological stack, using the latest and most efficient development patterns.

-If you live in France, you can get tax cuts when you hire me!
+If your company is based in France, you can get tax cuts when you hire me!

 I do:
 - **JavaScript full-stack development:** *Next.js, Node.js, GraphQL, React, Electron, Express MongoDB, webassembly...*